chromium/chromium/docs/commit_checklist.md

 each file you've changed, unless you are an owner of some files, in which case you don't need separate owner approval for those files.

+## 17. Start Your Review

+Click on the `Start Review` button to begin the actual review process.
+Until you press this button, nobody will look at your change.
+Once pressed, you'll have the opportunity to include an additional message in the notification sent to your reviewers.

-## 17. Implement feedback from your reviewers
+## 18. Implement feedback from your reviewers

 Then go through this commit checklist again.
 Reply to all comments from the reviewers on Gerrit and mark all resolved issues as resolved (clicking `Done` or